qslab-unipr/qsp-sun/README.md

 #### Calculation of Parameters
 Multiple functions are used to calculate the parameters needed to make all the necessary (parallelized) phase shifts in the computational basis; this process is done using traditional computation and can therefore be executed separately from the quantum computation part.
 A user can simply call the **qspParameters(_coeff\_vector_, _num\_of\_qubits_)** function to generate $3*(2^n-1)$ $\alpha$ angles (phase shifts parameters) from the desired coefficient vector; these latter angles are then split between the 3 matrices $\Lambda_n$ used to implement (according to the decomposition explained in the original paper by Sun et al.) each $UCG_n$ of the whole traditional QSP ladder structure.
 This procedure also generates the list of global phases and the thoretical matrices used to verify the correct implementation of the $\Lambda_n$ circuit.

-#### $\Lambda$ Circuit
-With the current implementation, it is possible to build the circuit associated to the operator $\Lambda_n$, with $n$ as a variable, thanks to the adopted stage structure.
-The actual script works by initializing the variable $n$ and then randomly generating a complex dense coefficient vector, whose values correspond to the probability amplitudes of the desired final quantum state.
-Then, the necessary angles are calculated from the initial vector and associated with each computational basis string.
-Finally, using the *Stage* classes, the quantum circuit is constructed and the final state - in this case, the values of the diagonal of the matrix associated with each multiplexor - can be retrieved.